nathanpotter17/GolfWithFriends/README.md

 ## How to Play

 - Use your mouse and keyboard to control your shots.
+Use 1,2,3 to select clubs, and use the up and down arrow keys to adjust your shots vertical angle.
+Hold down spacebar to set the power of your shot, and release to take the shot.
-- Chat with your friends and compete to see who’s the ultimate golfer.
+- Compete with your friends to see who’s the ultimate golfer.
 - Avoid obstacles, aim for the hole, and don’t forget to celebrate when you win! 🎉

 ## Contributing